 In this section, we very briefly discuss the effects of borrowing to raise funds to pay for a variety of ne...

 Shortened demo course.
-See details at foot of page....is that the client does not consider repaying some of their debt with their cash reserves.
+See details at foot of page.... should ask why it is that the client does not consider repaying some of their debt with their cash reserves.